 - Communicate with the champion and other leaders

 To achieve a green belt status, the individual must hold excellent leadership skills, have a knack for being logical and analytical, be constantly working on improvement, and show perseverance when faced with difficult problems; often having earnt a higher salary for their responsibilities.

 Six Sigma Black Belt

-Black belts spend 100% of their day working on improvements and projects for their companies.
-Only a select number of green belts will ever make it to the black belt level, and those who do should have these attributes:
+Black belts spend 100% of their day working on improvements and project implentation for their companies and are an expert in their field.
+Only a select number of green belts will ever make it to the black belt level due to the high standards and level of commitment entailed, and those who do should meet the following criteria: